Sania Mirza: 2001–2003: Success on the ITF Junior Circuit

 Mirza began playing tennis at the age of six, turning professional in 2003.
 She was trained by her father.
 Mirza won ten singles and thirteen doubles titles as a junior player.
 She won the 2003 Wimbledon Championships girls' doubles title, partnering Alisa Kleybanova.
 She also reached the semifinals of the 2003 US Open girls' doubles, with Sanaa Bhambri, and the quarterfinals of the 2002 US Open girls' doubles.

 On the senior circuit, Mirza started to show early success as she made her debut in April 2001 on the ITF Circuit as a 15-year-old.
 Her highlights of 2001 include a quarterfinal showing in Pune and a semifinal finish in New Delhi.
-As the 2002 season began, she turned around a season of early losses to winning three straight titles; her first in her hometown Hyderabad and the other two in Manila, Philippines.
-Mirza clinched the women's gold medal in tennis in 2002 National Games of India in Hyderabad at the age of 16 years.
+As the 2002 season began, she turned around a season of early losses to winning three straight titles; her first in her hometown Hyderabad and the other two in Manila, in the Philippines.
+Mirza clinched the women's singles gold medal in tennis at the 2002 National Games of India in Hyderabad at the age of 16.

 In February 2003, Mirza was given a wildcard to play in her first ever WTA Tour event, at the Hyderabad Open, in her hometown.
 She lost the tough first round encounter to Australia's Evie Dominikovic in three sets.
 The following week, at the Qatar Ladies Open, she fell to Czech Olga Blahotová in the first qualifying round.
 She had a good result representing India on the Fed Cup, winning three straight matches.
 She helped India win a bronze medal in the mixed doubles event of the 2002 Asian Games in Busan, partnering Leander Paes.
 In addition, Mirza picked up four gold medals at the 2003 Afro-Asian Games in Hyderabad.